 Before you talk to your child, it may be a good idea for you to talk through some of your own feelings with someone you trust, such as a friend or a spiritual leader.
 It’s normal for you to be scared, anxious, or angry and you have the right to express these feelings.
 Venting some of this before you talk to your child may help you to stay calm and focused on her needs if she decides to open up to you.

 Remember that as confusing and scary as this situation is for you, your child is probably just as scared and needs consistent support from you.
 Here are some points on how to talk to your child if you think she’s being abused:

-In adult domestic violence situations, we often make the mistake of thinking that the solution is for the abused partner to “just leave,” without considering the difficulties and challenges that women face in making that decision (for more information about why it is difficult for victims to get out of abusive relationships see Crisis Connection’s website: http://www.crisisconnectioninc.org/domesticviolence/why_does_he_stay_and_insist_she_stay.htm).
+In adult domestic violence situations, we often make the mistake of thinking that the solution is for the abused partner to just leave, without considering the difficulties and challenges that women face in making that decision.
+For more information contact Crisis Connection.

 What if your child is abusing someone else?